Our Epic Vacation: Day 1

 After breakfast, we crossed into Wisconsin for a bit, and then we entered Duluth.
 I always like that bridge, so I took a picture of it.
 (By the way, I pretty much just Instagrammed this entire vacation.
 I only got my big camera out sometimes, so most of the pictures are courtesy of my iPhone and Instagram.)

-After driving through Minnesota for a while, we ended up in St. Cloud where we met one of Joel’s best friends for lunch.
+After driving through Minnesota for a while, we ended up in St. Cloud where we met one of my husband’s best friends for lunch.
 I should say that we were served a lovely lunch at his house, which was so kind of him!

 These two did their MM degrees together at BYU, and then, amazingly, both moved on to Arizona State, where they did their doctorates in orchestral conducting together, right up to graduation day.
 Unfortunately, his wife was out of town, so I had to sit and listen to the two maestri talk shop.
 No biggie, though.
 I’m used to it.

-More driving through Minnesota, which is becoming more and more rural, and more and more prairie-like.
+More driving through Minnesota, which became more and more rural, and more and more prairie-like.

-This is good news, because we are planning on camping at the Laura Ingalls Homestead in DeSmet, South Dakota of Little House on the Prairie fame.
+This is good news, because we were planning on camping at the Laura Ingalls Homestead in DeSmet, South Dakota of Little House on the Prairie fame.